cscart/docs/en/user_guide/users/user_groups/index.rst

 Adding a User Group
 ===================

+1. In the Administration panel go to **Customers → User groups**.

-1. Click the **+** button.
+2. Click the **+** button.
 This will open a form with the group options.

-2. Fill in the form.
+3. Fill in the form.

 	* **User group**—name of the group.